Iz-zzzzz/-Block-AI-FilterList-for-uBlockOrigin/README.md

 If you want to force an update of the filter list, pressing the stopwatch next to the newly added list, then pressing ```Update now``` will achieve that.

-### For Adguard:

-1. Open Adguard Home Dashboard
-2. Go to filters --> DNS blocklists.
-3. Click `Add blocklist`, then `Add a custom list`.
-4. Enter the name of the list (eg. AI blocklist) into the first dialogue box.
-5. Copy and paste the url into the second dialogue box.
-6. Hit save, and the list is added!

 ## Allowlisting sites
 Don't like a website being blocked?
-You can easily create an allowlist in your own personal uBlock Origin or uBlacklist filter list.
+You can easily create an allowlist in your own personal uBlock Origin filter list.

 Here's how to do it.